How to connect an Epson Serial Printer

 recommends crossing the DTR with the DSR and the CTS with the RTS lines.

-Very often the serial printer is attached using an internally wired adapter which converts the DB-25 connector to
+printer is attached using a internally wired adapter which converts the DB-25 connector to

 a phone type (RJ-11) connector.
 The connections can be wired inside the housing for